AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

   ```terminal
   git checkout <branch-name>
   ```
-  add -b flag to create the branch and switch to it
+  add -b flag to create the branch and switch to it.
   2. Discard changes to a file
   ```terminal
   git checkout -- <file>